RamenRobotics9036/Miso-Trainer/README.md

-# Miso-Trainer Simulation
+# Miso Robot Simulation
 [Ramen Robotics 9036 Homepage](https://ramenrobotics9036.com/what-we-do/)

 **Ramen Robotics** is the [FIRST](https://www.firstinspires.org/robotics/frc) Robotics team from Big Picture school in Bellevue, WA.
 2022 was our Rookie year, and the programming team quickly ran into a problem while working on our robot, named *Miso*:

 “We only have one physical Robot, and there’s limited time per week that the programming team gets to test their code on the Robot.
 So how do we help *everyone* on the programming team learn and get a chance to test and debug their code when our allocated time flies by too quickly?”

-After our 1st season ended, we created the **Miso Trainer** - a full simulation of our 2022 Miso Robot!
+After our 1st season ended, we created the **Miso Robot Simulation** - a full simulation of our 2022 Miso Robot!
 ![](images/Demo%20Screenshot.PNG)